The Fair World Project:

 kids.

-o You could, also perhaps, discuss starting a local group 'The Friends
+o You could, also perhaps, discuss starting a local group 'The

-or of The Co-operative Womens Guild (ditto!).
+exist), or of The Co-operative Womens Guild (ditto!).

-o Fancy Local good food?
+Fancy Local good food?
 You could perhaps lobby with local co-operators

 for a local 'Community Greenhouse/farm/market garden', and a local Community